 Rob Parkers Best ConClear.

 It has been formulated using a much gentler ingredient, glycolic acid.
-Whilst our product is manmade, it mimics the glycolic acid that occurs in nature and can also be derived from cane sugar.
-This substance has low corosivity, and is biodegradable, making it gentler on your stone and is kinder to the environment.
+Whilst our product is manmade, it mimics the glycolic acid.
+This occurs in nature and can also be derived from cane sugar.
+This substance has low corrosivity, and is biodegradable, making it gentler on your stone and is kinder to the environment.

 Rob Parkers Best Conclear is highly effective and environmentally kind.
 It is ideal for use on natural stone surfaces, and will also work on many other substrates,